The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Unless otherwise noted, book these New Year’s Eve options at 407-WDW-DINE.

-Epcot’s World ShowPlace Pavilion: A dining event geared toward the whole family returns in 2016.
-Once again, the event will feature buffet dining set to classic Disney music.
-The kids get their own buffet station with mac ‘n cheese, meatballs, chicken fritters and more.
-Seatings available from 3-9PM. $72.90 for adults, $44.38 ages 3 to 11.
+Epcot’s World ShowPlace Pavilion: A dining event geared toward the whole family returns in 2017!
+The event features buffet dining set to classic Disney music.
+The kids get their own buffet station with mac ‘n cheese, meatballs, chicken fritters, and more.
+Seatings for 2017 have not been announced but were available from 3-9PM in 2016. $72.90 for adults, $44.38 ages 3 to 11.
 Great photo ops with fun vignettes for posing (sorry, no Disney characters) make for a memorable night.

-California Grill: Once again, California Grill will host a 7:30PM to Midnight dine-around style dinner along with Disney characters and a spectacular fireworks view atop the Contemporary Hotel. $650 per person.
+California Grill: In 2016, California Grill hosted a 7:30PM to Midnight dine-around style dinner along with Disney characters and a spectacular fireworks view atop the Contemporary Hotel. $650 per person.
 Wine and cocktails included.
 Dinner jacket required for men.
+No word on whether this is coming back in 2017.

-Narcoossee’s: This waterside restaurant at the Grand Floridian will host two dinner seatings on New Year’s Eve.
-Seatings between 5 and 5:45PM feature a four-course menu.
-A five-course menu is offered with seatings from 8:30-9:25PM with live music.
-Both menus feature Narcoossee’s lobster bisque, seared Wagyu beef, and pan-seared halibut.
+Narcoossee’s: This waterside restaurant at the Grand Floridian hosted two dinner seatings on New Year’s Eve in 2016.
+Seatings between 5 and 5:45PM featured a four-course menu.
+A five-course menu was offered with seatings from 8:30-9:25PM with live music.
+Both menus featured Narcoossee’s lobster bisque, seared Wagyu beef, and pan-seared halibut.
 First seating $150 for adults, $70 children ages 3-9.
 Second seating $255 for adults, $95 for children ages 3-9.
+No word yet whether this is returning in 2017.

 Il Mulino: A prix-fixe Italian dinner will be served at Il Mulino New York Trattoria in Disney World’s Swan Hotel throughout New Year’s Eve.
 The first seating will be a la carte from 4PM – 6:15PM.
 The second seating will be a four course dinner from 7:15PM to 11PM for $105 for adults and $39 for children (alcoholic beverages, taxes, gratuities not included).
 Reservations and seating after 9PM will include party favors and a champagne toast at midnight!
 For reservations, call 407-934-1717.